-Erin has also held positions as a consultant at the International Institute for Educational Planning (IIEP) at UNESCO in Paris, and as an analyst for Kantar Consulting (WPP) in London, and for Thomson Reuters in New York City.
+Erin has also held positions as a Consultant at the United Nations (IIEP-UNESCO) in Paris, Kantar in London, and Thomson Reuters in New York City.
 She has a PGC in International Business Administration and Practice and Organisational Behaviour, and earned scholarships to study at the British Schools of Athens and Rome.
 She holds an MSc (Distinction) from the University of Oxford in Education (Learning and Technology), and an MA in Classics from the University of Cambridge.

-Erin is interested in the social and ethical implications of technologies, particularly artificial intelligence (AI), machine learning and other data-driven innovations.
-Her work sits at the intersection of technology and society and draws from Science and Technology Studies (STS), in particular Actor-Network Theory (ANT), organisational sociology, ethnography, intersectional techno-feminism and the social shaping of technology.
-Her research at the Turing Institute examines the gendered practices mediating the data science and AI fields, considering the political and socio-economic roots of the networks that shape, deploy and govern AI systems and their applications.
-She investigates the factors which impact the position and role of women in data science and AI professions, and the systemic conditions and structural inequality of opportunity that perpetuate patterns of discrimination against women in these areas.
+Erin is a mixed methods researcher interested in the social implications of technologies, particularly Artificial Intelligence (AI), machine learning and other data-driven innovations.
+Her work sits at the intersection of technology and society and draws from Science and Technology Studies (STS), in particular Actor-Network Theory (ANT), organisational sociology, ethnography, and the social shaping of technology.